 Ahmed Makki has nearly a decade of experience working in global development, focusing on education reform.
 In Pakistan, he worked with a leading consulting firm and global education experts to develop tailored solutions for more than 50,000 public primary schools in Punjab.
-Specifically, Ahmed designed and implemented one of the world’s largest tablet-based assessment systems for measuring learning outcomes in primary school children.
 Ahmed also has worked in the rule of law sector, focusing on the improvement of court case management and police data collection systems.
-He is the recipient of a Kellogg Institute Fellowship.
+He completed his Masters of Global Affairs degree in 2020 and now works with the City Government of South Bend, Indiana.
+He was the recipient of a Kellogg Institute MGA Fellowship.

 MGA Student Brings Muslim Perspective to Refugee Aid Research in Uganda